Last Updated on January 6, 2021 by Julia Wilson

 - FeLV/FIV tests.

-- Abdominal X-rays or ultrasound to check for gastrointestinal obstruction, cancer, and organ size.
+- Radiographs or ultrasound to check for gastrointestinal obstruction, cancer, and evaluate organ size.

 - Coagulation profiles to look for clotting abnormalities.